lccatala/Segmentation/README.md

 ## Instructions (so far)
 Download the DeeplabV3 model from pytorch hub and convert it to Apple's format
-1. Create a pip environment with the appropiate requirements `python3 -m venv .venv`
+1. Create a pip environment
+`python3 -m venv .venv`
+2. Activate it
 `source .venv/bin/activate`
+3. Install requirements
 `pip install -r requirements.txt`
-2. Run the script for downloading and converting `python3 models/convert.py`
+4. Run the script for downloading and converting `python3 models/convert.py`